-Maine primaries: Liberals pump hundreds of millions into races
+Maine primaries: Liberals pump hundreds of thousands into races

-AUGUSTA, Maine — National liberal groups have reported pumping hundreds of millions of dollars into Maine in hopes of helping Democrats regain ground and influence the 2021 redrawing of political maps in the traditionally independent-leaning state.
+AUGUSTA, Maine — National liberal groups have reported pumping hundreds of thousands of dollars into Maine in hopes of helping Democrats regain ground and influence the 2021 redrawing of political maps in the traditionally independent-leaning state.

 State voters on Tuesday face more than two dozen contested primaries and will pick who will face off in the November race for governor, Legislature and the Second Congressional District.
 Republican Gov. Paul LePage is term-limited from running again, while Democrats are down to 74 seats in the 151-seat House and 17 seats in the 35-seat Senate.

-Note: This story has been corrected to say that Democratic and liberal groups are spending hundreds of thousands of dollars in Maine, not hundreds of millions.